Hyak Team Storage Optimizations

 2. Created custom filesystem migration policies to optimize the use of the NVMe layer.#

-The bulk of the storage capacity on KLONE is stored on rotary hard disk drives totalling approximately 1.7 Petabytes (PB) of raw storage.
+The bulk of the storage capacity on klone is stored on rotary hard disk drives totalling approximately 1.7 Petabytes (PB) of raw storage.
 In addition to the hard disk storage, there is a much smaller, extremely fast–and expensive–pool of NVMe "flash" storage that functions both as a write buffer for new files written to the filesystem, and also as a read-cache-like layer where files can be read without causing load on the rotary disks.

-The HYAK team has also optimized the file placement policy: files most likely to generate heavy load reside in the limited space of the NVMe layer, ensuring that no storage load is generated on the hard disk layer when those files are repeatedly accessed.
+The Hyak team has also optimized the file placement policy: files most likely to generate heavy load reside in the limited space of the NVMe layer, ensuring that no storage load is generated on the hard disk layer when those files are repeatedly accessed.

-KLONE storage policy
+klone storage policy

 In the figure above you can see that the flash tier (green line) is allowed to fill up to 80% capacity due to job writes then the migration policy begins until the flash tier is down to 65% full.
 For the majority of the past few several weeks we can see things worked as expected.
 However, there were a few events recently where jobs were producing so much data that the flash tier was able to get to 100% full faster than the storage system could move data off the flash tier.
 Giving the migration process too high of a priority results in "slowness" in the user experience.
 We have since been tuning the aggressiveness of this migration process to reduce the likelihood of it occuring again.